andepraveenofficial/LLD/11-pagination/README.md

 * Keep the data in redux store
 * Here, we can change the page, we don't required API call.
 * If you think about user experience, The Page change is faster.
-* Only one API call
+* Only one API call enough.
 * In frontend side we need to write more logic (code).
 * Initial load time of the page is high.
 * Browser will go slow (fetching millions of data is not good)